-Ba Tuan Chin, Pa Tuan Chin, 8 pieces of Brocade, weaving of the eight silken form or Silk Weavers exercise is an exercise that mimics the movement inside of an ancient chinese silk loom.
-The basic idea is to fashion in your movements to be slow, smooth and continous as if you were weaving silk.
-Silk weaver exercise strengthens the muscles and tendons of the body and is often used as a general warm up for more difficult forms of movement.
-In my experience from the last 30 years it is a great way to smooth out your perception of the world around you as well as well as how you are moving physically.
-For this reason many schools including ours use one of these exercises pretty much every class.
-I also use this in my own practice so I have done this exercice thousands of times over the years.
+Ba Tuan Chin, Pa Tuan Chin, 8 pieces of Brocade, the weaving of the eight silken form or Silk Weaver’s exercise is an exercise that mimics the movement inside of an ancient Chinese silk loom.
+The basic idea is to fashion in your movements to be slow, smooth and continuous as if you were weaving silk.
+Silk weaver exercise strengthens the muscles and tendons of the body and is often used as a general warm-up for more difficult forms of movement.
+In my experience from the last 30 years, it is a great way to smooth out your perception of the world around you as well as how you are moving physically.
+For this reason, many schools including ours use one of these exercises pretty much every class.
+I also use this in my own practice so I have done this exercise thousands of times over the years.
 Yes, it is that good for you.
 It is simple direct and easy to play even when life is not.

-Generally the breathing, exhales are done with outward or twisting movements, and inhales are done with inward and unwinding motions.
-Breathing should not be forced or rushed and should be the what motion is tied to and not the other way around.
+Generally, the breathing exhales are done with outward or twisting movements, and inhales are done with inward and unwinding motions.
+Breathing should not be forced or rushed and should be what motion is tied to and not the other way around.

 This can be done standing, seated, or laying down.

 The form in the video above was not done mirror image so just remember to start the movements with the right side.